 Today, as the Camino pilgrimage experiences worldwide revival, Lębork reclaims its heritage as a station on the ancient route.
-The Gothic church stands ready to welcome a new generation of pilgrims walking in the footsteps of their medieval ancestors.
+The church issues Camino credentials to pilgrims walking in the footsteps of their medieval ancestors.

 📜 History & Spiritual Significance